-Nasdaq Global Market Listing
+Nasdag Global Market Listing

-We have applied to have our common stock approved for listing on the Nasdaq Global Market under the symbol "AVAV."
+Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "AVAV."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no public market for our common stock.
 Future sales of our common stock in the public market, or the availability of such shares for sale in the public market, could adversely affect market prices prevailing from time to time.
 As described below, only a limited number of shares will be available for sale shortly after this offering due to contractual and legal restrictions on resale.
 Nevertheless, sales of our common stock in the public market after such restrictions lapse, or the perception that those sales may occur, could adversely affect the prevailing market price at such time and our ability to raise equity capital in the future.